Part 1 – Save time and be more productive at work with Copilot for Microsoft 365

 Reading Time: 7 minutes

-In part one of this blog series, I provided a short introduction to Copilot for Microsoft 365.
-Here is the link to that post if you missed it, Save time and be more productive at work with Copilot for Microsoft 365 – Part 1
+In part one of this blog series, I provided a short introduction to Microsoft 365 Copilot.
+Here is the link to that post if you missed it, Save time and be more productive at work with Microsoft 365 Copilot – Part 1

-In part 2 of this blog series I explore how Copilot for Microsoft 365 works under the hood.
+In part 2 of this blog series I explore how Microsoft 365 Copilot works under the hood.

-Once a user is assigned a Copilot for Microsoft 365 license, the Copilot icon becomes visible in the various Microsoft 365 Apps.
-We’ll explore and demo Copilot in a few 365 Apps in a later post.
+After being assigned a Microsoft 365 Copilot license, the Copilot icon will appear in the different Microsoft 365 Apps.
+We will showcase and demonstrate Copilot in several of these Apps in a future post.

 Step 1